TheCacophonyProject/docs/pages/01.home/release-notes-2/item.md

 This article documents the major changes for the Cacophony Project's software updates each week.
 The latest updates are at the top of the article.

+## Wednesday 25th November
+### Browse Portal (v2.26.3)
+- Thermal recordings now show one overall AI classification which uses different models for wallaby and non-wallaby projects
+- Added unidentified, wallaby and rabbit icons.
+- Analysis page links to Visits page not recordings.
+- Recordings card can now be opened in a new tab
+- Improved spinning icon
+- Fixed disappearing tool tips

 ## Wednesday 28th September
 ### Predator Classifier (v2.7.1)
 - Add support for lepton3.5